alen-001/brain-share/README.md

 ✅ **Tagging and Organization:**
 Add tags to documents to enable easy categorization and filtering.

-✅ **Search and Filter by Tag:**
-Quickly search and filter documents using tags or full-text search.

 ✅ **Full CRUD Operations:**
 - Create, view, update, and delete documents effortlessly.
 - Maintain a seamless workflow with intuitive UI/UX.

 ✅ **Anonymous Document Sharing:**
 Easily share documents with view-only access via unique links.

+✅ **Authentication and Authorization**
+Seamless authentication and session management powered by Clerk.

 ---